daredyoshi/notes.github.io/docs/cpp/LearnCpp.com/023_Input_and_output_IO.md

 ## Stream classes for strings

-The string steram classes provide buffers that are not connected to keyboard or mouse.
-One of the primary uses of these is to buffer output for dispaly at a later time, or process input line-by-line.
+The string stream classes provide buffers that are not connected to keyboard or mouse.
+One of the primary uses of these is to buffer output for display at a later time, or process input line-by-line.
 There are two ways to get data into a stringstream

 ```cpp
 std::stringstream os;